adam-p/yesterday-i-learned/corolla.md

 * Rocking the signal stick up and down is for left/right signals.
 Forward and backward are for hi-beams.
 * Pulling the washer thingy toward you will squirt washer fluid.
 * That "defrost" button next to the emergency stop button only heats the rear mirror.
+* The defrost button does not make snow go away.

 AC
 ======================
 * If the AC is broken, its light will flash.
+* Your car is equipped with *On-board Diagnostics* (OBD II) to make the flashing lights happen.
 * The AC takes air in from below the windshield.
 Make sure it is not blocked by snow.
 * Fresh air intake defrosts faster than inside air.